-History of New England Botanical Club
+History of New England Botanical Club and Society

-By Ray Angelo - former NEBC Curator of Vascular Plants
+Initiated by Ray Angelo - former NEBC Curator of Vascular Plants

 December 10, 1895: A meeting is held at 8 PM by invitation of Dr. William G. Farlow of Harvard University at his home next to the campus " ...to see whether it is advisable to attempt to form a club of those specially interested in the study of our local flora."
 Dr. Farlow sent invitations to 16 men, 11 of whom attended.